ddev/ddev/docs/content/users/topics/phpstorm.md

 - Start with a working DDEV/WSL2 setup as described in the [docs](../install/ddev-installation.md).
 Until that’s all working it doesn’t help to go farther.

-- If you haven’t used Xdebug with DDEV-Local and PHPStorm before, you’ll want to read the [step debugging instructions](../debugging-profiling/step-debugging.md).
+- If you haven’t used Xdebug with DDEV and PHPStorm before, you’ll want to read the [step debugging instructions](../debugging-profiling/step-debugging.md).

 - For usable performance, your project should be in `/home` inside WSL2, which is on the Linux filesystem.
 Although you could keep your project on the Windows filesystem and access it in WSL2 via /mnt/c, the performance is even worse than native Windows.
 It does work though, but don't do it.
 You'll be miserable.